AlexSikilinda/alexsikilinda.github.io/_posts/2023-07-28-how-to-push-nuget-packages-to-azure-artifacts-from-bitbucket-pipelines.md

 You will need to change the feed URL with your own and provide a correct user name.
 Also, notice how we used `$ARTIFACTS_FEED_ACCESS_TOKEN` and `$BITBUCKET_BUILD_NUMBER` variables.

-With this step add, you will be able to create a new NuGet package version and push it to your private Azure Artifacts feed each time the pipeline is run.
+With this step added, you will be able to create a new NuGet package version and push it to your private Azure Artifacts feed each time the pipeline is run.